Gravity Hits Stocks

 Exhausted Buyers:

-All time highs yesterday, but the bulls couldn't hold on.
+All-time highs yesterday, but the bulls couldn't hold on.
 Signs of exhaustion from a market that has run very far, very fast.

 Double Top: It appears to me that we are heading for a double top.
 A technical formation where instead of breaking out to new highs, the market stalls and hits resistance as sellers take profits.